Samsung/tizen-docs/docs/application/native/guides/app-management/ui-app/efl-ui-app.md

 To create an EFL basic UI application, you must:

-- Define the [application fundamentals](#fundamentals), mainly the entry point and life-cycle callbacks.The entry point starts the event loop, which is mandatory for every Tizen native application.
+- Define the [application fundamentals](#fundamentals), mainly the entry point and life-cycle callbacks.

+  The entry point starts the event loop, which is mandatory for every Tizen native application.
 Within the event loop, the application can receive both basic system events and application state change events.
 You can register [callbacks for these events](#callback) to react to them.

 - Manage [application states and transitions](#state_trans) during its life-cycle.

 - Define a [background category](#allow_bg) for your application, if you want it to run in the background.

 <a name="callback"></a>